doppelcreative/gotavi/docs/PROJECT_GUIDE.md

 }
 ```

-Use it with constants or API data:
+Use it with constants or API data and also same for banner hero section:
 ```jsx
 import { WHAT_WE_DO } from "@/components/home/home.constant";